Skip to Main Content

 BOX 1

-• Databases "n" = the number of reports you found in databases.
+• n = the number of records you found in your database search.

 BOX 2